TASVideos/tasvideos/CONTRIBUTING.md

 - Do not mark lambdas as `static`.
 - Do not use `required` with `init` props.

+If possible, please include unit tests when adding new features.
+We don't have Selenium or anything set up so you can't really test the frontend automatically, but any increase in test coverage is welcomed.

 ## Site Design

 The site has a [design document](DESIGN-SPEC.md) which details the structure, philosophy, and design goals of the frontend segments of the codebase which is great study for aspiring frontend contributors.